You Can Teach Reading:

 Should I seek professional help?

 Some reading problems need to be addressed with extensive professional support.
 While a partnership between parents, caregivers and teachers is part of the prescription for correcting reading problems, this powerful partnership may not be enough.
-If a child’s reading problems are not improving at a reasonable rate, or if he/she is reading substantially below grade level, it may be time to request a Child Study for your child.
-For more information on requesting a Child Study check out the Child Study tab on the menu and speak with your child’s teacher, school personnel and other professionals.
-It is important that parents and caregivers use all the resources available to help a child who may have a reading disability.
+If a child’s reading problems are not improving at a reasonable rate, or if he/she is reading substantially below grade level, it may be time to seek the help of a reading specialist.
+Visit www.SouthLyonReadingSuccess.com to learn more about reading specialist services in the South Lyon, Walled Lake, Brighton, Wixom, New Hudson and Novi, Michigan Area.
+A reading specialist can help you determine whether you might need to request a Child Study for your learner.
+For more information on requesting a Child Study, check out the Child Study tab on the menu.
+You can also speak with your child’s teacher, school personnel and other professionals to determine the next step for your learner.
+It is important that parents and caregivers use all the resources available to help a child who is falling behind, has a reading disability or is struggling in reading.